Different Types of Facelift And Neck Lift

 1. Full Neck Lift

 The full neck lift is an ideal procedure for individuals who have moderate to advanced signs of ageing in the neck area.
-The incision of the neck lift starts in front of the ear and extends around the earlobe.
-In some cases, the incision also extends upward and backward along the hairline as well.
-Dr Turner will pull the subcutaneous fat tissue and fix it higher to flatten the neckbands and give your neck a tight, youthful look.
+The neck lift incision starts in front of the ear and extends around the earlobe.
+In some cases, the incision also extends upward and backward along the hairline.
+Dr Turner will then pull the subcutaneous fat tissue and fix it higher.
 Excess skin is then removed and the incisions are closed with the help of absorbable sutures.

 2. Mini Neck Lift

-It is less invasive compared to a full neck lift and can be done with the help of a single incision made under the chin.
+A mini neck lift, also known as submental platysmaplasty or single incision neck lift, might be a good choice for women and men with mild signs of ageing.
+It is less extensive compared to a full neck lift and can be done with the help of a single incision made under the chin.
 With the help of this incision, the surgeon will pull the platysma muscle and deeper layers and fix them up with sutures.
-During the process, excess skin will not be removed and skin will redistribute itself.

 Next Steps